Pyruvate dehydrogenase complex: Pyruvate dehydrogenase (E1)

 Initially, pyruvate and thiamine pyrophosphate (TPP or vitamin B1) are bound by pyruvate dehydrogenase subunits.
 The thiazolium ring of TPP is in a zwitterionic form, and the anionic C2 carbon performs a nucleophilic attack on the C2 (ketone) carbonyl of pyruvate.
-The resulting hemithioacetal undergoes decarboxylation to produce an acyl anion equivalent (see cyanohydrin or aldehyde-dithiane umpolung chemistry, as well as benzoin condensation).
+The resulting intermediate undergoes decarboxylation to produce an acyl anion equivalent (see cyanohydrin or aldehyde-dithiane umpolung chemistry, as well as benzoin condensation).
 This anion attacks S1 of an oxidized lipoate species that is attached to a lysine residue.
 In a ring-opening SN2-like mechanism, S2 is displaced as a sulfide or sulfhydryl moiety.
-Subsequent collapse of the tetrahedral hemithioacetal ejects thiazole, releasing the TPP cofactor and generating a thioacetate on S1 of lipoate.
+Subsequent collapse of the tetrahedral intermediate ejects thiazole, releasing the TPP cofactor and generating a thioacetate on S1 of lipoate.
 The E1-catalyzed process is the rate-limiting step of the whole pyruvate dehydrogenase complex.

 Dihydrolipoyl transacetylase (E2)

-At this point, the lipoate-thioester functionality is translocated into the dihydrolipoyl transacetylase (E2) active site, where a transacylation reaction transfers the acetyl from the "swinging arm" of lipoyl to the thiol of coenzyme A. This produces acetyl-CoA, which is released from the enzyme complex and subsequently enters the citric acid cycle.
+At this point, the lipoate-thioester functionality is translocated into the Dihydrolipoyl transacetylase (E2) active site, where a transacylation reaction transfers the acetyl from the "swinging arm" of lipoyl to the thiol of coenzyme A. This produces acetyl-CoA, which is released from the enzyme complex and subsequently enters the citric acid cycle.
 E2 can also be known as lipoamide reductase-transacetylase.

 Dihydrolipoyl dehydrogenase (E3)

-The dihydrolipoate, still bound to a lysine residue of the complex, then migrates to the dihydrolipoyl dehydrogenase (E3) active site, where it undergoes a flavin-mediated oxidation, identical in chemistry to disulfide isomerase.
-First, FAD oxidizes dihydrolipoate back to its lipoate resting state, producing FADH2.
-Then, a NAD+ cofactor oxidizes FADH2 back to its FAD resting state, producing NADH and H.
+The dihydrolipoate, covalently bound to a lysine residue of the complex, is then transferred to the Dihydrolipoyl dehydrogenase (E3) active site, where it undergoes a flavin-mediated oxidation, similar in chemistry to e.g. thioredoxin reductase.
+First, FAD oxidizes dihydrolipoate back to its lipoate (disulfide) resting state, producing FADH2.
+Then, the substrate NAD+ oxidizes FADH2 back to its FAD resting state, producing NADH and H+.

-Structural differences between species
+Differences in structure and subunit composition between species

-PDC is a large complex composed of multiple copies of 3 or 4 subunits depending on species.
+In all organisms, PDC is a large complex composed of multiple copies of the three catalytic subunits E1, E2 and E3.
+Another common feature of all PDCs is the fact that the subunit E2 forms the core of the complex to which the peripheral subunits E1 and E3 bind.
+Eukaryotic PDCs contain an additional, non-catalytic subunit in the core termed E3 binding protein (E3BP) (sometimes also "protein X").
+In PDCs with a hetero-oligomeric core with multiple copies of E2 and E3BP, E1 exclusively associates with E2, and E3 only binds to E3BP.
+In contrast, E1 and E3 compete for binding to E2 in bacterial PDCs with a homo-oligomeric E2 core.
+While the peripheral enzyme E3 is a homodimer in all organisms, the peripheral enzyme E1 is an alpha2beta2 heterotetramer in eukaryotes.

 Gram-negative bacteria

-In Gram-negative bacteria, e.g. Escherichia coli, PDC consists of a central cubic core made up from 24 molecules of dihydrolipoyl transacetylase (E2).
+In Gram-negative bacteria, e.g. Escherichia coli, PDC consists of a central cubic core made up of 24 molecules of dihydrolipoyl transacetylase (E2).